solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

     nonceAccountAfterAdvancing!.data,
   ).nonce;

-  // We can see that the nonce did not advance, because the error was in the nonce advance instruction assert.equal(nonceBeforeAdvancing, nonceAfterAdvancing);
+  // Step 8: Verify that the nonce has not advanced, as the failure was due to the nonce advance instruction assert.equal(nonceBeforeAdvancing, nonceAfterAdvancing);
 });
 ```